Ling Wang, PhD

 Chronic Viral Infection, Inflammation and Immunity, and Oncogenesis

-Her research interests include viral oncogenesis and host innate immune deregulation, with the focus on HIV-related, KSHV- and EBV-triggered oncogenic signaling pathways that play essential roles in angiogenesis and immune evasion in cell culture and mouse models, and I also have taken HIV and HCV research with clinical samples.
+Her research interests include host innate immune deregulation and chronic viral pathogenesis, with the focus on HIV-related, KSHV- and EBV-triggered oncogenic signaling pathways that play essential roles in angiogenesis and immune evasion in cell culture and mouse models.
 KSHV and EBV are close in the herpesvirus family, and both are carcinogens that cause malignancies in the setting of HIV coinfection.
-Elucidation of the mechanisms underlying their interaction with host innate immune system would advance our understanding of virus-associated cancers, which account for 20% of all cancers worldwide.
+In recent years, I have also been conducting similar research on HIV and HCV using clinical samples.
+Elucidation of the mechanisms underlying the interaction of persistent viral infections with host innate immune system would advance our understanding of virus-associated chronic diseases including cancers, which account for 20% of all cancers worldwide.

 1. The role of KSHV K1 in oncogenesis.
 KSHV is a gammaherpesvirus which is associated with KS, primary effusion lymphoma (PEL) and multicentric Castleman’s disease (MCD).
 It is also associated with HIV.
 I have worked on KSHV K1 from 2003 to 2009.
 I have found that K1 signaling may contribute to KSHV-associated pathogenesis through a paracrine mechanism by promoting the secretion of VEGF and MMP-9 into the surrounding matrix.
 In the next project, I have found that PI3K activation by K1 is involved in endothelial cell immortalization and contributes to KSHV-associated tumorigenesis.
 Further, I have found that KSHV infection of endothelial cells modulates cell signaling pathways and induces cell survival and angiogenesis, and thereby contributes to KSHV-induced pathogenesis.